I just finished watching the grdxgos launch event and I need to tell you about what happened.

 Fair question.

 I’m not here to sell you on features you’ll never use.
-The grdxgos launch changes how your devices work together, and that matters because it gives you back something you can’t buy: time.
+The grdxgos launch changes how your devices work together.
+That matters because it gives you back something you can’t buy: time.

 Here’s what I mean by that.